dluksza/angular-gerrit/README.md

 ## Getting started ##

-Clone this repo then run `fetch-deps.sh` and copy files from `src/`:
+Clone this repo then run `bower install` and copy files from `src/`:

  * init.js
  * js/angular-gerrit.js